MicrosoftDocs/memdocs/memdocs/intune/protect/windows-driver-updates-overview.md

 ### Limitations for Workplace Joined devices

 Intune policies for *Driver updates for Windows 10 and later* require the use of Windows Update for Business and [Windows Update for Business deployment service](/windows/deployment/update/deployment-service-overview#capabilities-of-the-windows-update-for-business-deployment-service) (WUfB ds).
-Where WUfB supports WPJ devices, WUfB ds provides for other capabilities that aren't supported for WPJ devices.
+Where Windows Update for Business supports WPJ devices, Windows Update for Business ds provides for other capabilities that aren't supported for WPJ devices.

 For more information about WPJ limitations for Intune Windows Update policies, see [Policy limitations for Workplace Joined devices](windows-update-for-business-configure.md) in *Manage Windows 10 and Windows 11 software updates in Intune*.